agrawalarpit14/GSoC/index.md

   </li>
   <li>
    <b>Juice Shop Wallet</b>
    : Many online vendors integrate their own digital wallet to smoothen the payment process.
-By integrating juice shop’s own wallet we can expose users to a new range of attacks including identity theft, request tampering and access token manipulation.
+By integrating juice shop’s wallet we can expose users to a new range of attacks including identity theft, request tampering, and access token manipulation.
   </li>
   <li>
    <b>Delivery methods and Order history</b>